billpwchan/Path-Advisor-Frontend/src/plugins/StreetView/README.md

     panoDefaultClockwiseAngleFromNorth, // a number, between 0 and 360.
 The angle in physical world corresponding to the zero-degree.
 For example if the panoramic image deems East direction as its zero-degree position, then this field should be 90.
 If North direction is the zero-degree position, then this filed should be 0.
      }
 ```

+### getNextPano(APIEndpoint,floor,currX,currY,forwardAngle){

+The expected behavior of getNextPano in backendAPI.

+Input: PanoServerEndPoint, floor, currX, currY, forwardAngle.

+Returns: a promise.

+Response: {targetX,targetY,targetId}.
+They are the attributes of the next node to move to from *floor*, *(currX,currY)* on campus map facing *forwardAngle*.
+See [conceptual definition of angle](#how-angle-is-defined-in-the-plugin) for how angle is formally defined in this plugin.

 ## BaseMan